jennifer-dickinson/3D_CA/README.md

   -samplewp             use a sample set of 10 planes and 64 waypoints per
-                        plane, otherwise random waypoints are generated for assigned number of planes -seed SEED            Provide a seed to test previous results.
+                        plane, otherwise random waypoints are generated for assigned number of planes -seed SEED            [INT] Provide a seed to test previous results.
-  -settings DISPLAY     [ TRUE | FALSE ] display current settings, true by
+  -settings DISPLAY     display current settings
-                        default
   -w , -waypoints       [ INT ] set number of waypoints, 10 waypoints by
                         default
   -wpd , -waypoint-distance
-                        [ INT ] set the number of waypoints assigned to each plane, 2 by default
+                        [ INT ] the distance required to "reach" a waypoint, 2 meters by default
 ```